Gizmo's Grand Plan

 Eggs - Read about why I like eggs for dogs: https://www.yvonne-king.com/post/eggs-for-dogs

 Omega-3s - Gizmo loves water-packed canned sardines so we can use those as part of his omega-3 fatty acid requirements.
-We'll also need a marine sourced supplement to raise omega-3 levels in his diet to optimum levels.
+The sardines will also contribute some of his vitamin D3 requirements.
+We'll need a marine sourced supplement to raise omega-3 levels in his diet to optimum levels.

 Since Gizmo is already accustomed to a wide variety of meats, fruit and veggies, we can add familiar ingredients to the stew right away, but we will need to slowly incorporate the supplements to test tolerance.
 I have suggested that Gizmo's mom keep a diet diary for Gizmo so that we have a record of when each supplement is added.
 She will then note any stool or digestive changes, or any health changes (itching, biting of paws, watery eyes or nose, coat changes etc.)